EBISPOT/gwas-sumstats-tools-documentation/install.md

 ----
 ## Requirements for Installing Packages
 ### Verify Python Version
-Before proceeding, ensure that you have Python version 3.9 or later (but less than 3.12) installed on your computer.
+Before proceeding, ensure that you have Python version 3.9 to 3.11 installed on your computer.
 You can verify your Python version by opening a terminal or command prompt and executing either of the following commands:
 ```bash
 $ python --version
 # or